akankshabansal/Notes/Java.md

 	        return t1.getX().compareTo(t2.getX());}
     	}

+### MultiThreading
+* by extending the Thread class(Callable class) : the call() method needs to be implemented which returns a result on completion. method can throw an exception
+* by creating a thread with a Runnable : cannot make a thread return result when it terminates. method cannot throw any exceptions

 ### Objects Basics
 1. **Cloning**
 It is _faster_ than creation with the new keyword, because all the object memory is copied at once to the destination cloned object.
 Done by implementing *Cloneable* interface, which allows the method Object.clone() to perform a field-by-field copy.